Intrinsic training dynamics of deep neural networks: Application for general ReLU networks and Linear Networks

-In practice, the known conservation laws given in \Cref{prop:knownconservation} yield, on a dense open subset, $m$ independent conservation laws, where $m$ corresponds to the number of hidden neurons.
-To verify that these are indeed the only ones, one must check that the trace of $\Wfspace{}_{\phi_{\mathtt{ReLU}}}$ has dimension $D-m$; while we do not prove this here, it is empirically supported by \cite{marcotte2023abide}, which confirms that $\lie\big(\Wfspace{}_{\phi_{\mathtt{ReLU}}}\big)(\x) = \Wfspace{}_{\phi_{\mathtt{ReLU}}}(\x)$ has dimension $D-m$ when sampling random values of $\theta$, as well as random dimensions and depths.
+Moreover, the known conservation laws given in \Cref{prop:knownconservation} are independent on $\Theta$ from \Cref{thm:MLP_Frobpropertybis} (actually on an even larger set containing $\Theta$).
+Thus, they yield $m$ independent conservation laws on $\Theta$, where $m$ corresponds to the number of hidden neurons.
+To verify that these are indeed the only ones, one must check that the trace of $\Wfspace{}_{\phi_{\mathtt{ReLU}}}$ has dimension $D-m$; while it is empirically supported by \cite{marcotte2023abide}, which confirms that $\lie\big(\Wfspace{}_{\phi_{\mathtt{ReLU}}}\big)(\x) = \Wfspace{}_{\phi_{\mathtt{ReLU}}}(\x)$ has dimension $D-m$ when sampling random values of $\theta$, as well as random dimensions and depths, the following corollary establishes it theoretically (see \Cref{app:corotruenumber} for a proof).

+\begin{restatable}{corollary}{corotruenumber} Let us consider a MLP architecture {with at least two neurons per layer}, and with $m$ hidden neurons.
+Then the $m$ independent conservation laws for $\phi_{\texttt{ReLU}}$ given in \Cref{prop:knownconservation} are exhaustive on the set $\Theta$ from \Cref{thm:MLP_Frobpropertybis}: there is no more conservation laws than these ones. \end{restatable}

-As a concrete example the following proposition (proved in \Cref{app:propthreelayerMLP}) provides the first closed form formula of the intrinsic dynamic for a three-layer ReLU network with scalar input and output. \begin{restatable}{proposition}{propthreelayerMLP} For a 3-layer ReLU MLP with scalar input/output, the factorization $\phi_{\mathtt{ReLU}}$ reads\footnote{When written as a $n \times m$ matrix, we denote $Z$ instead of $z$ and also view $\nabla f(Z)$ as an $n \times m$ matrix.}
+As a concrete example the following proposition (proved in \Cref{app:propthreelayerMLP}) provides the first closed-form formula for the intrinsic dynamic for a three-layer ReLU network with scalar input and output. \begin{restatable}{proposition}{propthreelayerMLP} For a 3-layer ReLU MLP with scalar input/output, the factorization $\phi_{\mathtt{ReLU}}$ reads\footnote{When written as a $n \times m$ matrix, we denote $Z$ instead of $z$ and also view $\nabla f(Z)$ as an $n \times m$ matrix.}